atulnk1/instaclone/README.md

     * The user is able to see all the posts that they have made
     * The user is able to update their profile picture
     * The user is able to see the number of followers (i.e. number of other users who are following the logged in user)
-    * The user is able to see their number of following (i.e. number of other users that the logged in user is following)
+    * The user is able to see their number of following accounts (i.e. number of other users that the logged in user is following)
 * Post comments
     * The user is able to create comments on other user posts
     * All users will be able to see the comments made by each other on posts